mabyre/PythonDiscovering/Readme.md

 [Download Dicovering Python](./Découvrir-Python.odt)

-Html Documentation thanks to LibreOffice
+Html Documentation thanks to [LibreOffice](https://www.libreoffice.org/download/download-libreoffice/)
 - open Découvrir-python.odt
-- say save as choose html and doc directory
+- say save as choose html and doc directory [doc](./doc)

 ## Install

-have a look to the section install in Découvrir-Python.odt
+Have a look to the section **Installation** in Découvrir-Python.odt

-in matplot-005 i got serious problems with keras needed to install
+in matplot-005 i got serious problems with keras needed to install other version of python language

+## *** versionModule

+run this python script to look at what is installed on your machine

 ## *** tkinterDialogBox